jordancormack/jordancormack.github.io/_posts/2024-09-19-stm32devboard.md

 <img src="/images/STM32devboard/F072photo.png" alt="" class="inline">

 Although the board functions with no issues, I did start to run into speed/memory limitations sooner than I would have liked.
 For simple or low power requirements, it'd be perfect and it's hard to argue with the price.
 However, I decided to swap the F072 for a L433, which (seems!) pin-compatible with the F072, but has about 2x the clock speed, and 4x the memory.
+I also added a reset button, as having to unplug USB to power-cycle to enter DFU mode got annoying pretty quickly!

 <img src="/images/STM32devboard/L433_3d.png" alt="" class="inline">